Specialization of Difference Equations and High Frobenius Powers: Introduction

 One would like to use a similar argument in $\VFA$.
 But the argument of \ref{subsec:Functorial-Amalgamation-of} used, in a crucial way, the \textit{least upper bound property} of $\mathbf{R}$.

 To be more precise, let $\nicefrac{L}{K}$ be an extension of valued fields which does not enlarge the valuation group.
 Given $a\in L$ let us write

 for the \textit{cut} determined by the element $a$ over $K$.
 The key question becomes whether this cut is \textit{rational}, i.e, whether it is the cut just above some element of $\Gamma$.
 For complete $\mathbf{R}$-valued fields this is automatic.
-But in the $\omega$-increasing setting, over a base which is nontrivially valued, the height of the valuation group is always infinite; one must prove that the cut is in fact rational! \begin{example} Let
+But in the $\omega$-increasing setting, over a base which is nontrivially valued, the valuation group is never Archimedean (see \ref{defs:oag}); one must prove that the cut is in fact rational! \begin{example} Let